Zootopia (franchise): Video games

 Judy Hopps and Nick Wilde are included in Disney Infinity 3.0 as playable characters.
 As with other characters in the Disney Infinity series, figurines of them were released to interact with the game.
 In 2016 was launched the hidden object game Zootopia: Crime Files, in which Judy and Nick must solve a crime solving skills in puzzle games.
 The game ended up being shut down eventually.
-In the world building game Disney Magic Kingdoms, Judy Hopps, Nick Wilde, Chief Bogo and Flash appear as playable characters.
+In the world-building game Disney Magic Kingdoms, several characters of Zootopia appear as playable characters, as well as several attractions based on places of the city of Zootopia.
 The video game Disney Heroes: Battle Mode includes Judy and Nick as playable characters.

 In 2018 was released Zootopia: Racing Carnival, a racing game which includes the characters of the film as playable characters in races with their own cars.
 The game ended up being shut down eventually.
 Judy Hopps appears as a playable character in the video game Disney Mirrorverse.

 Theme park attractions

-Shanghai Disney Resort announced that a Zootopia theme-land was opened on December 20, 2023 at Shanghai Disneyland.
+Shanghai Disney Resort announced that a Zootopia theme-land was opened on December 20, 2023, at Shanghai Disneyland.
 It features the trackless dark ride Zootopia: Hot Pursuit.

 In September 2023, at Destination D23, it was announced that a new show based on Zootopia would be created for the Tree of Life at Disney's Animal Kingdom.
 The show, titled Zootopia: Better Zoogether!, opened on November 7, 2025.